Kigeli V Ndahindurwa: Charity

 He was the head of the King Kigeli V Foundation, whose mission is to bring humanitarian initiatives on behalf of Rwandan refugees.

 Death and succession

-Kigeli died of a heart ailment at the age of eighty on the morning of 16 October 2016 in a hospital in Washington, D.C.
+Kigeli died of a heart ailment at age 81 on the morning of 16 October 2016 in a hospital in Washington, D.C.
 His private secretary, Guye Pennington, said that an heir had been chosen and would be announced shortly.
 Kigeli never married, in obedience to a rule banning marriage for kings while they were out of the country.

 Although Kigeli never married, on 9 January 2017, the Royal House announced that his nephew, Prince Emmanuel Bushayija (to reign as Yuhi VI of Rwanda), would succeed him as pretender to the Rwandan throne.
 He is the son of the half-brother of Kigeli, Prince William Bushayija.

 After Kigeli's death, it was revealed he had at least one daughter, Jacqueline Rwivanga, married to Andrew Rugasira 1998-2015 and a mother of five.